esadakman/html-google-clone/README.md

-# google_landing_page
+# Google Clone

 ## Description

-Project aims to create google landing page.
-You can reach project from [here](https://esadakman.github.io/google_landing_page/)
+Project aims to create google clone page.

-## Objective

-Build a Landing that is functionally similar to this: [Google Landing Page](https://aaron-clarusway.github.io/google-landing--page/)

-### At the end of the project, following topics are to be covered;
+#### At the end of the project, following topics are to be covered;

 - HTML

 - List Properties-Tables / CSS-The Display Property-The position Property